dcos/examples/1.8/zeppelin/README.md

 - Estimated time for completion: 8 minutes
 - Target audience: Data scientists and data engineers that want an interactive data analytics tool.
-- Scope: Install and use Zeppelin in DC/OS Kafka.
+- Scope: Install and use Zeppelin in DC/OS.

 **Table of Contents**: